Minor eye conditions service

 Who is this service for?

 If you are registered with a GP in Enfield you can use this free service.
-It is for adults and children aged 5 and over.
 Children under 16 years must be accompanied at their appointment by an adult.

 How do I book an appointment with the service?